mghro/nodm/README.md

  * `NODM_X_TIMEOUT`
     Timeout (in seconds) to wait for X to be ready to accept connections.
 If X is not ready before this timeout, it is killed and restarted.
+ * `NODM_PREKILL`
+    Name of processes to be killed via 'pkill' before X session is ended quickly during shutdown or restart, separated by spaces.
+ * `NODM_PREKILL_ITER`
+    Number of iterations to wait for pkilled $NODM_PREKILL programs to actually finish.
+An iteration sleeps for $NODM_PREKILL_WAIT seconds until checking again via 'pidof $NODM_PREKILL'
+ * `NODM_PREKILL_WAIT`
+    Number of seconds to wait in each iteration when calling pkill $NODM_PREKILL, and checking if the did finish via 'pidof $NODM_PREKILL'

 ## Compilation